brendanzab/language-garden/elab-dependent/README.md

 - [A Tutorial Implementation of a Dependently Typed Lambda Calculus](https://www.andres-loeh.de/LambdaPi/) by Andres Löh, Conor McBride and Wouter Swierstra:
-  A little outdated compared to the above implementations, but the paper is still worth a look, showing how to incrementally add dependent type to a simply typed lambda calculus.
+  A little outdated compared to the above implementations, but the paper is still worth a look, showing how to incrementally add dependent types to a simply typed lambda calculus.
 - [nbe-for-mltt](https://github.com/jozefg/nbe-for-mltt): An implementation of
   bidirectional typechecking and normalisation-by-evaluation for dependent